skip to content

 Research Centre on Graphene, Layered Crystals and Hybrid Nanomaterials

-Below are examples of experiments currently being run in each bay, but is by no means an exhaustive list of what is possible with our equipment.
+Below are examples of experiments currently being run in each bay, but it is by no means an exhaustive list of what is possible with our equipment.

 Bay 1

-Principal User: Sohail Abbas
+Principal User: Mr Sohail Abbas

 Optoelectronics

-Some of the equipment the use include;
+Some of the equipment they use includes;

 Power Meters,